str4d/age-plugin-yubikey/README.md

 ## Configuration

+`age-plugin-yubikey` identities have two parts:
+- The secret key material, which is stored inside a YubiKey.
+- An age identity file, which contains information that an age client can use to figure out which YubiKey secret key should be used.

-There are two ways to configure a YubiKey as an `age` identity.
+There are two ways to configure a YubiKey as an age identity.
 You can run the plugin binary directly to use a simple text interface, which will create an age identity file: